Image

 Last Updated: May 5, 2026

-Osage County, MO manslaughter defense lawyer.
-Being charged with manslaughter in Osage County, MO is not just another criminal case, it’s a life-altering situation.
-Your freedom, your future, and your reputation are all at stake.
-At Combs Waterkotte, our Osage County, MO manslaughter defense attorneys act quickly to protect your rights, challenge the evidence, and build a defense strategy designed to secure the best possible outcome.
+Manslaughter defense lawyer in Osage County, MO.
+A manslaughter charge in Osage County, MO isn’t something you can afford to take lightly, it can change your life in an instant.
+Your freedom, your future, and your name are all at risk.
+At Combs Waterkotte, our Osage County, MO manslaughter defense lawyers act fast to protect you, challenge the case against you, and build a defense designed to fight for the best outcome possible.

-That’s why it’s critical to have an experienced and proactive manslaughter defense lawyer in Osage County, MO on your side from the start.
-Call Combs Waterkotte today at (314) 900-HELP or contact us online for a free, confidential consultation.
-With over 80 years of combined experience and more than 10,000 cases successfully handled, our team is prepared to stand with you in Osage County and throughout Missouri.
+You need a strong, experienced manslaughter defense attorney in Osage County, MO in your corner right away.
+Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
+With 80+ years of combined experience and over 10,000 cases successfully handled in Osage County and across Missouri, we know how to fight, and win, cases like yours.

 • Protect Your Life